ubports/system-image/cli-manpage.rst

 -i, --info
-    Show some information about the current device, including the current build number, device name, and channel, then exit.
+    Show some information about the current device, including the current build number, device name, and channel, then exit.  *New in system-image 2.5.1: display the machine id*

 -n, --dry-run
     Calculate and print the upgrade path, but do not download or apply it.
+    *New in system-image 2.5.1: display the target phase percentage*

 --no-reboot
     Downloads all files and prepares for a reboot into recovery, but doesn't